tcapelle/triton_eval/verifiers_dev/docs/grpo_flow.md

 ## Implementation Details

 1. **No Special API Parameter**: The system doesn't use `n > 1` in the API call.
-Instead, it sends the same prompt multiple times as separate requests.
+Instead, it sends the same prompt multiple times as separate async requests.

 2. **Stochastic Sampling Required**: Without `temperature > 0` or other stochastic parameters, all repeated prompts would generate identical completions.

-3. **Independent API Calls**: Each prompt (including duplicates) gets processed as a completely separate API call.
+3. **Independent Async API Calls**: Each prompt (including duplicates) gets processed as a completely separate async API call.

+4. **Multi-Level Concurrency**:
+   - Environment level: Multiple prompts processed concurrently
+   - Rubric level: Multiple rollouts and reward functions processed concurrently
+   - HTTP level: Multiple API calls handled concurrently by async clients

-4. **Two-Level Shuffling**:
+5. **Two-Level Shuffling**:
    - `RepeatSampler` shuffles dataset indices before repeating them
    - `shuffle_tensor_dict()` shuffles the final batch before splitting for gradient accumulation

-5. **Async Processing**: The `AsyncBatchGenerator` allows all API calls to happen concurrently despite being independent requests.
+6. **Async Processing Pipeline**: The `AsyncBatchGenerator` allows all stages to overlap - while one batch is being scored, the next batch can be generating completions.